palmetto/palm-cli/docs/source/introduction/viewpoint.rst

       // awful code goes here
    }

-And yet, the first instinct when engineering a development environments is often to generate reams of stagnant documentation!
+And yet, the first instinct when engineering a development environment is often to generate reams of stagnant documentation!
 For example, let’s say a team of Developers randomly suffer from this error: